sanjar-notes/dsa_with_cpp/vault/Data-Structures/1-String.md

 ## Solving use
 - Strings can be used when input is very large numbers
-- Strings have a finite alphabet size, so practical hashing is possible.
+- Strings have a finite alphabet size, so practical bucketing is possible.

 ## Practical use
  - Efficient algorithms for this problem—called “string matching”—can greatly aid the *responsiveness* of the text-editing programs.